 Are intelligent assistants like Siri and Alexa the next big thing in customer service?
 It’s starting to look that way – but the customer experience has to be right.

-In August 2015, Amazon did something that’s starting to radically change the way companies handle customer service inquiries.
+Not long ago, Amazon did something that’s starting to radically change the way companies handle customer service inquiries.

 It decided to give away its Alexa Skills Kit (ASK), a set of tools that let developers integrate Amazon’s “intelligent assistant” speech interface, Alexa, into their own applications.